Permissions and user access FAQs

 In case a match is not found:

-• For new users, user-configuration is mapped to a pre-existing mapping named “default”.
-Additionally, you may choose to set one of your existing mappings as a default.
+• For new users, user configuration is mapped to a pre-existing mapping named “default.”
+You may also choose to set one of your existing mappings as a default.

 • For existing users, no configuration changes are made.